fanzheng10/CliXO-1.0/README.md

 Besides the major correction mentioned above, we also have other improvements  .

  1. We changed the definition of ALPHA parameter.
 CliXO 0.3 has in-depth reasoning on the definiton of ALPHA (see the paper for full discussion), but we think it does not help real-world networks very much.
 We simplified ALPHA so it now directly relates to the number of iterations.
-We noticed that this somewhat improves the performance of the program.
+We think this operation improves the explainability of results and also noticed that it sometimes improves the performance of the program.
  2. CliXO is based on maximal clique finding, however, in a real-world graph usually there are too many such cliques (even the number of quasi-cliques after merging is still big).
 We introduced Z-modularity as a measure of statistical significance of cliques, and cliques that do not satisfying a certain cutoff were filtered.
 This operation increases the clarity of the output hierarchies.